 Click here to see a list of the Permanent Endowment Funds of Adath Jeshurun Foundation

 List of Planned Gift Givers

 We are grateful to the Legacy Society members who have helped secure our future by naming Adath Jeshurun Foundation as a beneficiary in their will, trust, retirement account or life insurance policy (as of February 2020).
 Click Here.

 Click here for information on helping your clients with their charitable plans.

 Click here to see the latest Annual Recognition of Giving

 Where are gifts needed most?

 Adath Jeshurun completed a year-long strategic planning process which resulted in a set of goals and vision for the future of our Congregation.
 It will take time, energy and funding to implement these goals, with work beginning now and continuing in coming years.
-The hope is that everyone at Adath will take ownership of this effort so we can achieve the vision we foresee for our spiritual home.
+In laying out these resources, we hope to break down barriers to allow everyone Adath will take ownership of this effort.

 We will take a leadership role in developing resources that reduce financial barriers to participation in congregation activities and in the broader Jewish community.
 Donors may designate gifts, of any size, to specific areas of interest.